WSMorrison/BricksThenMadeNow/README.md

 Agile techniques and technologies were used during the initial planning stages and then throughout the entire development process.

-There are several Enhancement labels still on the board in the Todo column, most of which are artifacts of the initial planning stages.
+There are several Enhancement labels still on the board in an enhancement column, most of which are artifacts of the initial planning stages.
 These were made into future implementations after consultation with mentors and instructors when project scope was discussed.
+There are also some wontfix bugs in the enhancement column, bugs that did not effect the major functionalities of the website but would need to be addressed after the MVP deadline of the site.

 The Bricks Then Made Now repository hosted in GitHub can be found [here](https://github.com/WSMorrison/BricksThenMadeNow).
 The Issues in the Bricks Then Made Now repository can be found [here.](https://github.com/WSMorrison/BricksThenMadeNow/issues).
 The Bricks Then Made Now project and Kanban board can be found [here.](https://github.com/users/WSMorrison/projects/6)
 <hr>